tacticdata/zh/b4387/manual-index.md

-Prerequistation

-- A linux Desktop
+A linux Desktop

+About Digital

+Website

+ERP

+Cloud

+Analytics